ryu878/bybit_scalp_bot_v2/README.md

 ![image](https://github.com/user-attachments/assets/ff2a22d2-0405-41e8-84f4-a8869bcdf3c2)

 # Announcement: Discontinuation of Free Bots for Bybit
-I regret to inform you that I will no longer be updating or maintaining my free trading bots for the Bybit exchange.
+I regret to inform that I will no longer be updating or maintaining my free trading bots for the Bybit exchange.
 This decision comes after a deeply disappointing experience with Bybit's unethical practices, particularly regarding their affiliate program and their handling of user earnings.

 Despite fully complying with Bybit's rules, including completing KYC (Know Your Customer) requirements, my affiliate earnings were abruptly terminated without valid justification.
 Bybit cited "one IP address" as the reason, a claim that is both unreasonable and unfair, especially for users in shared living environments or using shared internet connections.
 This behavior demonstrates a lack of transparency and fairness, and it has eroded my trust in Bybit as a reliable platform.